 It is best to save the emission-line spectrum and then post-process this data using your own software.
 Then blends of lines can be synthesized at any spectral resolution desired.
 The spectrum can be save two ways.
 The main block of emission-line intensities in the final printout can be printed as a single column, which can be sorted by intensity or wavelength (by using options on the print lines command in Section 1 of this document).
-The save spectrum command includes a set of all lines with non-zero intensities.
+The save lines, array command can report the emission lines.
 Write a small program or script to read these tables and create a final synthesized spectrum.